-The built-in SCSI interface is Ultra 3 SCSI.
+Note: The built-in SCSI interface is Ultra 3 SCSI.
 When a cable is not attached to the SCSI connector on the system, the SCSI bus is automatically terminated.

 4. To set the SCSI device address, refer to the SCSI device documentation.
-For future reference, you can record the address in Appendix E, System Records.
+For future reference, you can record the address in Appendix E, "System Records", on page 143.

-- 1 External SCSI Connector

-- 2 SCSI Cable to SCSI Device
+- 1 External SCSI Connector - 2 SCSI Cable to SCSI Device

-- 3 SCSI Terminator

-- 4 SCSI Device
+- 3 SCSI Terminator - 4 SCSI Device